 — The CC Present field within the received DMG Beacon frame is equal to 1 and the STA’s MAC address is equal to the value of the A-BFT Responder Address subfield within the received DMG Beacon frame.

-— The CC Present field within the received DMG Beacon frame is equal to 1 and the value of the A-BFT Responder Address subfield within the received DMG Beacon frame is a group address of a group to which the STA belongs.
+— The CC Present field within the received DMG Beacon frame is equal to 1, the value of the A-BFT Responder Address subfield within the received DMG Beacon frame is a group address of a group to which the STA belongs, and the STA role matches the role identified by the value of the BSS Type subfiled within the received DMG Beacon frame as defined in Table 9-64 xyz.

 — The CC Present field within the received DMG Beacon frame is equal to 0.